carpentries-incubator/intro-image-classification-cnn/episodes/04-fit-cnn.md

   - For example, one of the main issues with the basic SGD is that it uses a fixed learning rate for all model parameters throughout the training process.
 This fixed learning rate can lead to slow convergence or divergence (over-shooting) in some cases.
 RMSprop introduces an adaptive learning rate mechanism to address this problem.

-:::::::::::::::::::::::::::::::::::::: callout
+::::::::::::::::::::::::::::::::::::::::: spoiler

+### WANT TO KNOW MORE: Learning Rate

 ChatGPT

-**Learning Rate**

-Learning rate is a hyperparameter that determines the step size at which the model's parameters are updated during training.
+**Learning rate** is a hyperparameter that determines the step size at which the model's parameters are updated during training.
 A higher learning rate allows for more substantial parameter updates, which can lead to faster convergence, but it may risk overshooting the optimal solution.
 On the other hand, a lower learning rate leads to smaller updates, providing more cautious convergence, but it may take longer to reach the optimal solution.
 Finding an appropriate learning rate is crucial for effectively training machine learning models.

 In the figure below, we can see that a small learning rate will not traverse toward the minima of the gradient descent algorithm in a timely manner i.e. number of epochs.